 Generally speaking, a broker is an agent which offers a set of communication facilitation services to other agents using some knowledge about the requirements and capabilities of those agents.
 A typical example of brokering is one in which an agent can request a broker to find one or more agents who can answer a query.
 The broker then determines a set of appropriate agents to which to forward the query, sends the query to those agents and relays their answers back to the original requestor.

+In the case of recruiting, the answers from the selected target agents go directly back to the original requestor or some designated receivers.
 The use of brokerage agents can significantly simplify the task of interaction with agents in a multi-agent system.
-Additionally, brokering agents also enable a system to be adaptable and robust in dynamic situations, supporting scalability and security control at the brokering agent.
+Brokering agents also enable a system to be adaptable and robust in dynamic situations, supporting scalability and security control at the brokering agent.

-The FIPA Brokering IP is a macro IP, because the proxy communicative act (see [FIPA00037]) for brokerage embeds a communicative act as its argument and so the IP for the embedded communicative act is also embedded in this IP.
+The FIPA Recruiting IP is a macro IP, because the proxy communicative act (see [FIPA00037]) for brokerage embeds a communicative act as its argument and so the IP for the embedded communicative act is also embedded in this IP.
 When the embedded communicative act includes some actions that would be done by the agents determined by broker agents, then this IP would be extended for notifying the result of the actions.